 Part IX — Re-opening of contracts

-145. Interpretation
+145. Unjust contracts and mortgages, meaning of

 For the purposes of this Part, a contract or mortgage is unjust if —

 (a) it is unconscionable, harsh or oppressive; or

 (b) the annual percentage rate is excessive, having regard to the risk, the value of any security, the amount of the consideration, the time for repayment, the amount financed and any other relevant circumstances.